 Who qualifies for overtime?
 How much should I pay them?

-The Fair Labor Standards Act (FLSA) states that non-exempt employees must be paid time and one-half their regular rate of pay for all hours worked over 40 in a seven-day workweek.
-Nonexempt employees are defined under the FLSA, and appropriate classification of employees is critical.
+The Fair Labor Standards Act (FLSA) is a federal law that establishes labor standards in the United States.
+The FLSA ensures fair compensation for workers and defines who is exempt from overtime pay and who is not.
+It’s critical to review each employee’s status and comply with current employment laws.
+The FLSA states that non-exempt employees must be paid time and one-half their regular rate of pay for all hours worked over 40 in a seven-day workweek.
 In accordance with the FLSA, overtime pay must be calculated on a weekly basis—and not over a two-week (or longer) pay period—to allow for more flexible scheduling.

 The FLSA also requires employers to pay all overtime hours an employee actually works, even if that overtime is not authorized before it actually takes place.
 Employers may choose to discipline an employee for working unauthorized overtime, but the overtime hours must be paid.